We talk finance!

 The money comes from the Government via the Department for Education.

 Bursaries are paid in 10 equal month instalments from mid October to mid July.
+A payment schedule will be provided to anyone that is due to receive a bursary/scholarship prior to the start of the course.

 If I do not complete or pass the training, would I be expected to repay the bursary?